/etc/cron.d/certbot: crontab entries for the certbot package

 Creating a CA

-The two commands below will create CA private key and a corresponding self-signed certificate for you to sign the TLS client certificates with.
+The two commands below will create a CA private key and a corresponding self-signed certificate for you to sign the TLS client certificates with.

 openssl genpkey -algorithm RSA -pkeyopt rsa_keygen_bits:2048 -aes-128-cbc -out ca.key